Thursday, 9 August 2012

 Debt to GDP is misleading, your personal debt can't be measured against a collective measure such as the GDP so why should a governments debt be matched against it?

-The figures shown are reasonable approximates due to conflicting numbers on various reports.
-And since I do not trust the Democrats accounting methods I'm certainly not relying on their official reports.
+The figures shown are reasonable approximates which have been used due to conflicting numbers on various reports

 Shown on the graph below is the United States yearly GDP, The amount of debt so far and the amount of the governments’ yearly income.